 Having a credit card is helpful for many reasons, and being able to get your preferred credit card starts with having a great application.

-Here are some important steps you should take to make sure you have the best credit card application possible:
+In this guide, we’ll dive into these important steps you should take to make sure you submit the best credit card application possible:

 - Know your credit score